 You can invest in PeerStreet through a regular taxable account, but also through either a traditional or Roth IRA.
-You can also do a rollover account from a 401(k) plan, 403(b), 457, or other employer-sponsored retirement plan into a PeerStreet IRA.
+You can also do a rollover account from a 401(k) plan, 403(b), 457, or other employer-sponsored retirement plans into a PeerStreet IRA.

 PeerStreet also has an automated investment feature.
 They will match you with loans that match your investment criteria.
-You can set that criteria in advance, and you will be alerted of investment opportunities that fit within those criteria.
+You can set those criteria in advance, and you will be alerted of investment opportunities that fit within those criteria.

-PeerStreet can include loans made on single-family residences, either to rent the property, or to do a rehab on it to increase the value.
+PeerStreet can include loans made on single-family residences, either to rent the property or to do a rehab on it to increase the value.
 You must have a minimum investment of at least $1,000 in any transaction.
-You can invest either in whole loans, or in pieces of whole loans, which will enable you to diversify your portfolio across many different loans.
+You can invest either in whole loans or in pieces of whole loans, which will enable you to diversify your portfolio across many different loans.